CompassionCH/compassion-modules/wordpress_configuration/README.rst

 Multi-company support for Wordpress configurations
 ==================================================

-The module allows to create different wordpress configurations for each company.
+The module allows to create different wordpress configurations, one for each company.

 Installation
 ============